• Bills are mailed on the first of every month and payment is due by the 20th.

 Benefits – What Do I Get With Lifeline Program?

 - Monthly discounts vary depending on the services ordered:

 - Standalone Internet or Bundled Voice/Internet Service - $9.25 with speeds of 20Mbps down/3Mbps up

 - The discount is shown as a credit on your monthly ITS Telecom telephone bill.

-- Discount is on one telephone line per household at the principal place of residence.
+- Discount is on one telephone line or internet service per household at the principal place of residence.

 - Waiver of deposit for local service set up*